copsTvFan/cops-episode-guide/guide.md

 **Best of Cops 6**

-- (Kansas City -- 2:19 AM Street Patrol) East Patrol Division -- Officer Kevin Kilkenny says he had a neighbor who was a cop he respected and looked up to and thought he could do it and be a help.
+- (Kansas City, MO -- 2:19 AM Street Patrol) East Patrol Division -- Officer Kevin Kilkenny says he had a neighbor who was a cop he respected and looked up to and thought he could do it and be a help.
 He's on a 10 member team, lots of camaraderie, a real team feeling.
 Cops are notified of a stabbing.
 A man was stabbed by his wife because he wanted her to stop drinking and he bled all over the apartment.
 Blood is on the walls, the hallway and down the stairs.
 The knife is in the sink and their six month old child is sleeping nearby.
 She is arrested.
+Featuring Officer William McElhiney and Officer Jeff Jennings.
 - (Denver, CO -- 8:15 PM Domestic Dispute) Cops look for a woman at a house and can't find her.
 They come back and she was in the closet the whole time.
 She has a black eye, was beaten, dragged, is bloody and is bruised all over.
 The